AmsterdamUniversityPress/content-loading/supplements.md

 Note the use of the `@id` - a local AUP ID - and `<uri>` - always the Figshare DOI.
 In this example, the `<supplementary-material>` tag is placed in the book metadata, between the permissions and the cover image.

 If it were a chapter supplement, it would be placed in the chapter metadata, between the page numbers and the link to the chapter PDF.

+HOW DOES THIS WORK??

+## supplements tab on Edify
+To get something on there, do ????

 ## see also